 The Bandpage Sessions are a series of recordings and videos featuring local and national acts.
 This a collaborative effort between Root Music, Volta Videography, Steve Rosenfield Photography and Faultline Studios.

-Go to the Faultline Studios’ Root Music Bandpage to check it the entire series.
+Go to the Faultline Studios’ Root Music Bandpage to check out the entire series.
 The audio is available for download on Trevor Hall’s BandPage so, be sure to grab a track or 4!

 Joshua James is an American rock and folk musician currently based out of Provo, Utah.
 Often compared to Bob Dylan, Neil Young, Joe Purdy, Bright Eyes or Ray LaMontagne, James is known for his intimate vocal style and bittersweet lyrics, often dealing with tragedy, religion and substance abuse.